 Crispr Therapeutics AG (CRSP) Received its Third Buy in a Row

 After William Blair and Piper Sandler gave Crispr Therapeutics AG (NASDAQ: CRSP) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Silvan Tuerkcan maintained a Buy rating on Crispr Therapeutics AG today and set a price target of $80.00.
-The company’s shares closed last Thursday at $55.88.
+Analyst Jay Olson maintained a Buy rating on Crispr Therapeutics AG yesterday and set a price target of $80.00.
+The company’s shares closed last Friday at $61.09.

-According to TipRanks.com, Tuerkcan is a 5-star analyst with an average return of 46.1% and a 82.8% success rate.
-Tuerkcan covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Intellia Therapeutics, and Seattle Genetics.
+According to TipRanks.com, Olson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -7.8% and a 39.0% success rate.
+Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Crispr Therapeutics AG with a $71.83 average price target, which is a 27.0% upside from current levels.
-In a report issued on April 29, Needham also assigned a Buy rating to the stock with a $84.00 price target.
+Currently, the analyst consensus on Crispr Therapeutics AG is a Moderate Buy with an average price target of $71.83, a 28.8% upside from current levels.
+In a report issued on May 6, Chardan Capital also reiterated a Buy rating on the stock.

 See today’s analyst top recommended stocks >>